T20 Blast returns after Hundred hiatus

 |Coverage: Live Test Match Special radio and text commentary on every match on BBC Radio 5 live sports extra & BBC Sport website, plus desktop, tablets, mobiles and app.

-The English cricket season reverts to a slightly more customary look this week with The Hundred making way on centre stage for the four T20 Blast quarter-finals.
+The English cricket season reverts to a slightly more customary look as The Hundred makes way on centre stage for the four T20 Blast quarter-finals.

-It will be another week before the County Championship resumes, when some teams will be playing their first game in three weeks.

-But for eight county sides, there is still the chance to be one of the four who book their place for Finals Day at Edgbaston on 18 September.
+It will be another week before the County Championship resumes, but for eight teams, there is still the chance to be one of the four who book their place for Finals Day at Edgbaston on 18 September.

-At 120 deliveries a side, or rather 20 six-ball overs, the Blast is just 20 balls longer and remains the popular well-supported occasion that, for the last 18 summers, has led to the Edgbaston final being billed as the biggest date in the English cricket's domestic summer calendar.

-That much-prized headline billing is now no longer part of the marketing, but there are still at least nine players from Saturday's men's Hundred final who could play in this week's four last-eight ties.
+There are also at least nine players from Saturday's men's Hundred final who could play in this week's ties.

-Sussex, who must make the long trek to Chester-le-Street to play Yorkshire, as Emerald Headingley is being prepared for this week's third Test against India, will have all three of their match-winning Southern Brave seamers - George Garton, Tymal Mills and England veteran Chris Jordan.
+Sussex, who make the long trek to Chester-le-Street to play Yorkshire as Emerald Headingley is being prepared for England's third Test against India, will feature all three of their match-winning Southern Brave seamers - George Garton, Tymal Mills and England veteran Chris Jordan.

 Brave skipper James Vince is expected to return to Hampshire duty for Wednesday's second quarter-final against T20 holders Nottinghamshire at Trent Bridge.

-Although Craig Overton has been called up for England Test duty, another victorious Brave hero Alex Davies will be sharing the same pitch as two of Saturday's Lord's runners-up, his Lancashire team-mate Liam Livingstone and Will Smeed, when the Red Rose travel to Taunton to play Somerset on Thursday.
+Although Craig Overton has been called up for England Test duty, another victorious Brave Alex Davies will be sharing the same pitch as two of the Lord's runners-up.
+They are his Lancashire team-mate Liam Livingstone and Will Smeed as the Red Rose travel to Taunton to play Somerset on Thursday.

-Then, on Friday, the Birmingham Bears go to Canterbury, where Chris Benjamin and Jake Lintott, on opposing sides on Saturday, will this time be on the same team to meet Kent, who may have Adam Milne on show.
+On Friday, the Birmingham Bears go to Canterbury, where Chris Benjamin and Jake Lintott, on opposing sides in The Hundred, will be on the same team to meet Kent, who could have Adam Milne in their ranks.

 Yorkshire Vikings v Sussex Sharks